fekaputra/srv-rml/README.md

 	-t "json" \
 	-o "sample-input/ontologies/seismic.ttl"
 ```
+The stated API address `https://vownyourdata.zamg.ac.at:9500/api/data?duration=1` will provide us with seismic data
+from the last day all over the world.

-After the tool started, you can execute all three API functions.
+After the tool started, you can execute all three API functions (the default port would be 2806).

+### GET `/api/sparql/status`
+CURL statement: `curl -X GET  http://localhost:2806/api/sparql/status`

+The service will provides you a message on the service status, similar to the following:
+  `the SPARQL service is running on data from API address: https://vownyourdata.zamg.ac.at:9500/api/data?duration=1`

+### GET `/api/sparql/ontology`
+CURL statement: `curl -X GET  http://localhost:2806/api/sparql/ontology`

+The service will return you the ontology file provided in the initialization (-o): [seismic.ttl](https://github.com/fekaputra/srv-rml/blob/semcon/sample-input/ontologies/seismic.ttl)

+### GET `/api/sparql/query`

+#### Default query & parameters
+If you run the query without any parameter, by default the parameter would be the following:
+* **query(q)**: `SELECT * WHERE {?a ?b ?c} LIMIT 10`
+* **api-address(a)**: the existing API address (or the initial API address if you never changed it before)
+* **refresh(r)**: false

+CURL statement: `curl -X GET  http://localhost:2806/api/sparql/query`

+#### Other query with parameters

-As a running example, let's take an example query to get all instances of the seismic activity from a seismic container
+Let's take an example query to get all instances of the seismic activity
-(the ontology provided in the `./sample-input` folder):
 ```
 PREFIX scs: <http://w3id.org/semcon/ns/seismic#>
 SELECT *